 To register a death you must be:

-• a relative of the deceased,
+• a relative or partner of the deceased,

-• someone present at the death,
+• a person present at the death

 • a senior administrator where the death occurred, or